ellypeop/Dissertation/README.md

 I've finished the QUML version and, technically, the Quantum UML profile version.
 I now just need to do some final comparisons with the book to finalise the CD diagrams and then move on to the dissertation.
 I need to look into aggregation and packages mainly, but I will run through the CD chapter.

+### 03/11/2024

+I have included packages and aggregations to the class diagrams.
+The diagrams are now completed!
+I am exporting all diagrams, saving them together and will start focusing on writing the disseration!
 ## Topics to Research

 - Mermaid